-In February 2018, the Company exercised its option with Hudbay Minerals Inc. ("Hudbay") and acquired a 100% interest in the Tom and Jason zinc-lead-silver property and associated assets through the payment of \$1,000,000 and 3,565,406 shares as well as incurring exploration expenditures of \$1,250,000.
+Fireweed holds 100% interest in the 361 claims of the Tom and Jason property.
 The Jason claims have a third party underlying 3% net smelter return royalty ("NSR") which can be bought out at any time for \$5,250,000.
 There are no underlying royalties on the Tom claims.

-In November 2018, Company purchased 100% interest in the claims of the Nidd property which includes the Boundary Zone, from Teck Metals Ltd. and Teck Mining Worldwide Holdings Ltd. ("Teck") through the payment of 1,500,000 shares with a fair value of \$1,350,000.
+Fireweed holds 100% interest in the 372 claims of the Nidd property which includes the Boundary Zone and Boundary West Zone.
 Teck retains a 1% NSR royalty and a right of first offer to purchase future production concentrates from the Nidd property.